 First, U.S. manufacturing is suffering from a Skills Gap where manufacturers cannot find the numbers of employees they need with sufficient skills to fill the jobs being vacated by retirees.
 There are several hundred thousand vacant manufacturing jobs in the U.S. right now, with potentially millions more opening up in the next 5-10 years as Baby Boomers shift from work to retirement.

 The Skills Gap presents its own set of challenges.
 Apprenticeship programs at businesses take 2-3 years to produce a semi-skilled worker, and STEM schools are taking 4-5 years to build basic technology skill sets in students.
 Apprenticeship programs and STEM schools are not a quick fix and will not likely overcome the accelerating pace of job openings.
 Then there is the U.S. drug problem.
 Whether it is recreational drugs or prescribed drugs, presently 4 out of 10 job applicants cannot pass a drug test.
 Manufacturers cannot have employees working under the influence (WUI), especially operating machinery under the influence, any more than states can have drivers driving under the influence (DUI).
 Drug testing involves the evaluation of urine, blood or another type of biological sample to determine if the subject has been using the drug or drugs in question.
 For information on urine tests, you can learn more here about the ways in which the tests are conducted and how one is passed.
 One type of drug test used by employers in various sectors is hair follicle testing.
 For more information about hair follicle drug testing, go to this website here.
+This type of testing is also sometimes used as part of a pre-employment screening program in sectors such as healthcare.
+A hair drug test is one of a number of tests that a potential candidate will need to pass to proceed to the next stage of the job application.
 Another issue is that parents push their children to go to college to get a good education and do better than they did.
 They don’t encourage their children to go to a technical or trade school to work in a grimy industry they view as ‘beneath’ their children.
 This is complicated by the mindset of many millennials who seem to believe that employment should be Utopian where their needs and wants are catered to, rather than the needs of the manufacturer that is providing and paying for the job.

 Second, creating an environment where manufacturers have to use more U.S. employees also means higher wages that translate into higher costs going into the production of parts or products.
 Manufacturers cannot always and endlessly absorb higher costs – they must pass those increases on to their customers, whether that is the next downstream manufacturer or the eventual consumer.
 This will make U.S. products more expensive compared to competing products in the market coming into the U.S. from overseas, with the end result that sales of U.S.-made goods would fall as consumers purchase less expensive alternatives.
 This would result in the decrease of revenues to manufacturers who then must find a way to trim costs.
 Historically, when sales fall, employers lay off employees in a downward spiral often resulting in a recession.
 So, using more expensive U.S. labor will not increase U.S. employment or sales of U.S. made goods.
 And, it may just trigger the next recession.